 Why Trust Simply Recipes?

 Hannah Howard has been writing about food and beverages for over a decade, including the memoirs “Feast” and “Plenty.”
 She lives in Brooklyn and spends a lot of time scoping out and savoring fancy juice.
-She also makes a mean blood orange vinaigrette, perfect on an arugula and fennel salad.
+She also makes a mean blood orange vinaigrette, amazing on an arugula and fennel salad.

 Read Next: The Best Blenders